How much house can you afford? Use this free mortgage calculator to find out!

 Ready to shop?
 Get an instant mortgage estimate from our partner in seconds.

 On the mortgage calculator, the APR is prefilled for you.
 However, you can enter any interest rate you want.
-We picked a preset APR of 4.14% because it falls squarely within the average of 30-year, fixed-rate mortgage rates for 2019.
+We picked a preset APR of 3.65% because it's a plausible APR for a 30-year, fixed-rate mortgage in 2021.

 Every month, your mortgage payment goes in part toward the principal — the amount of the payment that chips away at the total loan balance — and in part toward the interest.
 Yet, although your interest rate may be 4.14%, that doesn’t mean you’ll only pay just 4.14% of the total mortgage balance.
 That’s because interest rates compound every month.